KrauseFx/krausefx.com/_posts/2022-06-10-facebook-instagram-injecting-code-into-all-third-party-websites.md

 ### For Meta

-Do what Meta is already doing with WhatsApp: Using Safari or [`SFSafariViewController`](https://developer.apple.com/documentation/safariservices/sfsafariviewcontroller) for all third party websites.
+Do what Meta is already doing with WhatsApp: Stop modifying third party websites, and use Safari or [`SFSafariViewController`](https://developer.apple.com/documentation/safariservices/sfsafariviewcontroller) for all third party websites.
+It's what's best for the user, and the right thing to do.

 <style type="text/css">
   .hijacking-report-screenshot-table {